jasalt/bvv/README.md

 ### `bvv pull` Pull live site state to development environment

+The command is expected to be run from within `$VVV_ROOT/www/<site-id>/` so that the `site-id` can be parsed and the according pull config can be read from the `config.yml`.

+Then site state is pulled from production roughly as in example script `pull.example.sh`.

-Validation should be done accordingly checking that fs paths and fqdn are correct format, and that all required commands are available.
+Validation should be done for having all required data before running command.
+FS paths and fqdn should be in correct format.

 Uses rsync and wp-cli over ssh.
 Example procedure is in `pull.example.sh`.
 By default uses rsync to pull wp-content files, with optional exclusions listed in config, and then pulls database that is exported with wp-cli and gzipped, with --delete-source-files flag so the original file is deleted on server.